Legal Professionals Standing By 24/7

 Exceptions to the General Rule

-While the Going and Coming Rule denies workers compensation benefits to you if you get injured while commuting to work and home from work, it’s only based on the premise that the employers derive no benefit when the worker is commuting.
+While the Going and Coming Rule denies workers compensation benefits to you if you get injured while commuting to work and home from work, it’s only based on the premise that the employers derive no benefit.
+When the worker is commuting.

 Employer Pays for Commute